karthikhosur/italtoken/whitepaper.md

-# ITAL Token: A Peer-to-Peer Incentive System with Hybrid Off-Chain/On-Chain Architecture for Professional Development on CVmine
+# ITAL Token: A Peer-to-Peer Incentive System for Professional Development on CVmine

 ## Abstract